Reports Parasite Control FAQ

 How can pet owners protect their animal against parasites?

-Experts agree that the best protection against parasites is prevention, and the cornerstones are diagnostics and parasiticides.
+Experts agree that the best protection against parasites is prevention, which often relies upon diagnostics and parasiticides.
 These tools can detect, track, prevent, and treat the parasites that put animals at risk.
 Every animal owner should work with their veterinarian to develop a strategy that best leverages these tools.

 Diagnostics also provide an important tool for parasite tracking.
 By aggregating testing results across millions of animals, researchers monitor parasite populations and help those in at-risk areas implement robust prevention strategies.
 This work is done in the USA by the Companion Animal Parasite Council and in Europe by the European Scientific Counsel for Companion Animal Parasites.